Looking for a full run down on the Siberian Husky dog breed?

 Red & White

-White - You won't see many huskies this colour
+White – You won’t see many this colour

-The rarest of Husky colours.
+The white Siberian Husky is the rarest of colours.
 The undercoat is white or silver with the lack of pigment in the topcoat producing a pure white dog that can have either black or liver coloured points.